signet4grn/SIGNET/README.md

 e.g.
 singularity exec signet.sif signet -s
 ```
-Or you could first go into the container by
+Or you could first shell into the container by
 ```bash
 singularity shell signet.sif
 ```
 and then execute all the commands as usual.

 **Caution**
 All the intermediate result for each step will by default return to the corresponding folders in the tmporary directory starting with 'tmp' and all the final result will return to the result folders starting with 'res'.
-You could also change them in the configuration file named config.ini, or use signet -s described below.
+You could also change the path of result files in the configuration file named config.ini, or use signet -s described below.
 Please be careful if you are using the relative path instead of the absolute path.
-The config.ini will record the path relative to the folder the **signet is in**.
-If you are going to specify the directory of the output files, please make sure the temparory files and the result files are in different folders.
-An error message will be sent if you specified them as the same.
-In addition, the temporary files or result files can't be put in the subdirectories of default directories.
+The config.ini will record the path relative to the folder the **signet is installed**, in order to reach file mangement consistency.
+It's highly recommended to run command where signet is installed.
+In each of the process, you could specify the result path, and you will be asked to whether purge the tmporary files, if you already have those.
+It's also suggested you keep a copy of the temporary files for each analysis, in case you need them in later steps.

 ## Introduction

-This streamline project provide users easy linux user interface for constructing whole-genome gene regulatory networks using transciptomic data (frome RNA sequence) and genotypic data.
+This streamline project provide users easy linux user interface for constructing whole-genome gene regulatory networks using transciptomic data (from RNA sequence) and genotypic data.

 Procedures of constructing gene regulatory networks can be split into six main steps:
-1. gene expression preprocess
+1. genotype preprocess
-2. genenotype preprocess
+2. gene expression preprocess
 3. adjust for covariates
 4. cis-eQTL analysis
 5. network analysis
 6. network visualization

-To use this streamline tool, user need first to prepare the genetype data in xxx format and gene expression data in xxx format.
+To use this streamline tool, user need first to prepare the genetype data in vcf format.
 Then set the configuration file properly, and run each step command seperately.

 ## Quit Start